isomerpages/ogp/_careers/our-hiring-process.md

 ### What do we look for in candidates?

-We assess any potential OGP employee on 4 core attributes typically referred to as AICV - that is, Ability, Initiative, Communication, and Values.
+Beyond assessing OGP officers against established career schemas, we assess any potential OGP employee on 4 core attributes -  Ability, Initiative, Communication, and Values.

 #### Ability
 *How competent is the individual in their technical field? *